tournesol-app/tournesol/docs/architecture-decision-log/architecture-knowledge/2021_12_12_create_an_adl.md

 ### Related decisions

-We expect our future important architecture and software design decisions to be added as A.D.R.
+We expect our future important architecture decisions and software design choices to be added as A.D.R.

 ### Related requirements

 We need to add a `docs` sub-folder in the Tournesol mono-repository.

-We need to document how to add a new A.D.R., how to name and structure the file.
+We need to document how to add a new A.D.R., how to name it, and how to organize its content.

 ### Related artifacts